 and Swap Frog, which can Special Summon itself, dump Ronintoadin to the Graveyard, and serve as the first sacrifice for Substitoad.
 The deck wins by using Substitoad to send about 20 Frog monsters to the graveyard, and looping Mass Driver with Ronintoad to do 8000 damage and win.
 Mass Driver has quite a few instant-win combos off of infinite summon loops, but none are as consistent as this.

 Blackwings used to dominate, with oodles of support, the ability to Special Summon many times in a turn, and quick recovery via Black Whirlwind and Dark Armed Dragon.
 They were particularly good at making Dark Strike Fighter and using Vayu the Emblem of Honor to win out of nowhere.
-About half of their key cards are now on the Forbidden/Limited List.
+About half of their key cards are now on the Forbidden/Limited List, but as of this writing, most of them have come off.

 Lightsworns.
 Many of them have simple, strong effects, but force you to send cards from your Deck to your Graveyard.
 This is less of a drawback than it seems—it's much easier to revive monsters from the Graveyard than to recruit them from the Deck (some, like Wulf, Lightsworn Beast, revive themselves), and support cards like Lumina, Lightsworn Summoner and Beckoning Light can use the Graveyard as an extra Hand.
 The archetype's trump card, Judgment Dragon, has 3000 ATK, is Summoned when you have 4 or more different Lightsworns in the Graveyard, and can nuke everything else on the field for low cost.